-- Report modifier TG as the first modifier for services that meet ACS. - Use billing taxonomy 261QM0801X. - Do not bill with individual servicing provider NPIs.
-Bill with the clinic NPI and taxonomy only. - Do not report services that meet ACS on the same claim form as services that do not meet ACS.
+- Report modifier TG as the first modifier for services that are high acuity. - Use billing taxonomy 261QM0801X. - Do not bill with individual servicing provider NPIs.
+Bill with the clinic NPI and taxonomy only. - Do not report high acuity services on the same claim form as low acuity care services.